VDA5050/VDA5050/VDA5050_EN.md

 Is `orderId` of the received order different to `orderId` of order the vehicle currently holds?

 3)	**is vehicle still executing an order or waiting for an update?**:
-Is `nodeStates` not empty or is `actionStates` containing states which are neither 'FAILED' nor `FINISHED`?
+Are `nodeStates` not empty or are `actionStates` containing states which are neither 'FAILED' nor 'FINISHED'?
 Nodes and edges and the corresponding action states of the order horizon are also included inside the state.
 Vehicle might still have a horizon and therefore waiting for an update and executing an order.

 4) **is start of new order close enough to current position?**:	Is the vehicle already standing on the node, or is it in the node's deviation range (see Section [6.6.1 Concept and logic](#661-concept-and-logic))?